wcardoen/numpy-rmacc2020/README.md

-# numpy-rmacc2018
+# numpy-rmacc2020
   Hands-on Introduction to Numpy/Scipy

-  Presented at the 8th Annual RMACC HPC Symposium
+  Presented at the 10th Annual RMACC HPC Symposium

-  August 7-9, 2018
+  May 20-21, 2020

   University of Colorado, Boulder